A Nationwide Network of Champions Dedicated to Ending Social Isolation and Loneliness

 The Commit to Connect Champions are a nationwide network of passionate leaders and innovators at the local, state and national level dedicated to ending social isolation and loneliness.
 Champions work together to increase awareness of social isolation and loneliness, connect people who are/or at risk of social isolation to social connection programs and technologies, and create more socially connected communities inclusive of all people including older adults, people with disabilities, and caregivers.
 This network of peers supports collaboration through shared learnings and open communication across sectors and perspectives.Joining the Commit to Connect Nationwide Network of Champions includes three steps:

-- Review, complete and submit the application and champion commitment statement.
+- Review, complete and submit the application.

 - After submitting your application, you’ll receive an email that confirms receipt of the application.
 We will review and process your application.